Concordium/concordium.github.io/source/mainnet/docs/smart-contracts/guides/factory-pattern.rst

 .. _factory-pattern:

 =======================================
-Using the factory pattern on Concordium
+Use the factory pattern on Concordium
 =======================================

 ..
 Warning::